balena-io/docs/pages/installing/getting-started-edison.md

 In order to use resin to deploy code on the Edison it is necessary to flash new firmware (the resinOS) onto the device.

-__Note__: This will erase your current yocto OS system on your Edison and any data or configurations you have on it, but trust us, its for the best ;) If for some terrible reason you have to revert to the old way of doing things, you can restore your Edison to it's factory default firmware by following the instructions over [here](recover-edison-firmware)
+__Note__: This will erase your current yocto OS system on your Edison and any data or configurations you have on it, but trust us, it's for the best ;) If for some terrible reason you have to revert to the old way of doing things, you can restore your Edison to it's factory default firmware by following the instructions over [here](recover-edison-firmware)

 #### install dfu-util